sranins/BusinessApplication-ReleaseNotes/articles/April18/microsoft-flow/sharepoint-connector-improvements.md

 [!include[banner](../../includes/banner.md)]

 As Flow is the successor to SharePoint Designer workflows, we continuously strive to improve our SharePoint connector capabilities.
 We've added two new capabilities:
-- Triggers for when an item or file is deleted
+- Triggers for when an item or file is deleted.
 - An action to send an HTTP request to SharePoint.

 The new action helps advanced users that are familiar with the SharePoint REST APIs to build queries and get results from SharePoint, especially if existing actions don’t currently support what you need or for scenarios where no action is available.
 For example, you can use this action to filter items using lookup fields or for controlling permissions to an individual item.